johnwbyrd/skateboard/Readme.md

-- Overview
+# Overview

+*This repository does not do anything useful at this time.
+Please come back later.*

-Early experiments for an emulation of an ARMv5TE hosted on 6502.
-This repository does not run, nor do anything useful at this time.
+This repository hosts early experiments for an emulation of an ARMv5TE hosted on 6502.

-This experiment is to be hosted on Ubuntu 18.04.
+This experiment is hosted on Ubuntu 18.04.
 A Dockerfile is provided that sets up a Docker host with all requirements.
 Please see the Dockerfile if you are setting up an interactive environment.

+# Phases of development

 Phases of development involve the following.